justjim1220/MMM-MyVideoPlayer/README.md

 ## Other Info...
 ```
-videos should be less than 25mb to upload to GitHub
 can add as many videos as you like.
-List in videos should be aligned with the list in buttons.
 must be named in single words or with the underscore "_" between the words.
 IE: "video_one"

-Hope y'all like it!
+Hope you all like it!
 ```

 ## Acknowledgements...